How I Finally Learned To Love My Lips As A Black Woman

 I grew up in a predominantly white area of north London.
 As the only Black kid in my class, I became hyperaware of my physical differences early on.
 Reading preteen magazines like Mizz and Bliss only emphasized the feeling of otherness, as makeup guides were applied to fair-skinned models and the light pink lipsticks that often came free with issues never matched the deep brown tone of my lips.

 Though plenty of us are born with larger lips, we aren't celebrated for them.
-It wasn’t Kerry Washington or Brandy being publicly admired for their naturally full lips when I was a teen but Angelina Jolie and Anne Hathaway, who were deemed "striking beauties."
-Fast forward to 2021, and white people with full lips (whether enhanced or not) are still being praised over Black women.
+It wasn’t Kerry Washington or Brandy being publicly admired for their naturally full lips when I was a teen but Angelina Jolie and Anne Hathaway, who were deemed 'striking beauties'.
+Fast-forward to 2021 and white people with full lips (whether enhanced or not) are still being praised over Black women.
 This is reflected in the considerably larger followings and success of non-Black beauty bloggers compared to Black beauty bloggers.
-Alarmingly, no Black faces were included in Cosmetify's 2020 list of the 10 richest beauty influencers on Instagram and YouTube.
+Alarmingly, no Black faces were included in Cosmetify's 2020 list of the ten richest beauty influencers on Instagram and YouTube.

 Advertisement